English cities York and Cambridge were both settled in the Stone Age and ruled in turn by the Romans, Anglo-Saxons, Vikings, and Normans.

 - Ormside Bowl, made by a silversmith in the 700s, one of the finest found in England

-- Bedale Hoard of forty-eight gold and silver necklaces, arm bands, ingots and a sword pommel, dating from the 800-900s
+- Bedale Hoard of forty-eight gold and silver necklaces, arm bands, ingots, and a sword pommel, dating to the 800s

 - Vale of York Viking Hoard of 617 silver coins and other items from the 900s